 Our attorney can provide all trademark and service mark application registration services needed to help you seek trademark registration for a business name, brand name, logo, slogan, or other distinctive sight, smell, or sound that you use to identify your products, goods, and services.
 Trademark registration applications are requests to trademark the marks that you use to identify your goods and services.
 We can file trademark and service mark registration applications for you.
 We follow our 4 steps to trademark to apply to register your marks providing clarity every step of the way.
+Check out our trademark registration best practices article.

 Additionally, we are able to help with responding to office actions from the United States Patent and Trademark Office (USPTO) for trademark applications you filed yourself.
 In other words, if you started filing yourself and have run into trouble or just want help getting it completed.
 We can help respond to office actions from the USPTO for registration applications you started.
 Also, after registration we can help you maintain an existing registration (monitoring for infringement and timely paying ongoing maintenance fees).